bsd/bsd-custom-donate-jekyll/webroot/examples/usopf.md

 min-donation: 2 #minimum donation amount allowed.
 Ensure that this matches the tools form
 max-donation: 30000 #maximum donation amount allowed.
 Ensure that this matches the tools form
 optional-phone: false #phone is required by default unless this is set to true, which would make the phone field optional
-employer-and-occupation: true #whether or not to show the employer and occupation fields
+employer-and-occupation: false #whether or not to show the employer and occupation fields

 require-cvv: true #Show the CVV field for credit card information.
 This setting will not affect quick donate, which does not use CVV
 show-cvv-help: false #show a cvv help tooltip: not ready for prime-time